sleepiesther/Dooms-Eye/README.md

 [The Basics](<The Basics.md>)

 ## Credits
-- Written and created by sleepiesther, with help and videos from Moha.
+- Written and created by sleepiesther.
+- Contributors: Moha, Layla
 - Inspired by [Starfall Shrine](https://sites.google.com/view/starfallshrine)